Donald Hawkins

-Donald Hawkins (born April 22, 1992) is a gridiron football tackle for the Montreal Alouettes of the Canadian Football League (CFL).
+Donald Hawkins (born April 22, 1992) is an American former professional football tackle.
 He played college football at Northwest Mississippi Community College and the University of Texas.
-Hawkins has also been a member of the Philadelphia Eagles, Cleveland Browns, Dallas Cowboys, Miami Dolphins, San Francisco 49ers, Carolina Panthers, New York Jets, Kansas City Chiefs, San Antonio Commanders, Arizona Hotshots, Orlando Apollos, and Memphis Express.
+Hawkins has been a member of the Philadelphia Eagles, Cleveland Browns, Dallas Cowboys, Miami Dolphins, San Francisco 49ers, Carolina Panthers, New York Jets, Kansas City Chiefs, San Antonio Commanders, Arizona Hotshots, Orlando Apollos, Memphis Express, and Montreal Alouettes.

-Early years
+Early life

 Hawkins played high school football at Rosa Fort High School in Tunica, Mississippi.
 He played multiple positions on the offensive and defensive lines.
 He was an 1st team all-district selection in 2008 and 2009.
 Hawkins was named team captain as a senior in 2009 when his team finished as co-district champions with a 6-5 record and appeared in the 4A playoffs.

 College career

 Hawkins first played college football for the Northwest Mississippi Community College Rangers from 2010 to 2011.
 He was named a 2011 National Junior College Athletic Association First-team All-American, First-team All State, First-team All Region 23 team, Offensive Line MVP In Region 23.
 He transferred to play for the Texas Longhorns from 2012 to 2013.
 Hawkins started 24 of 25 career games during his time with the Longhorns.
 He was named a 2013 First-team All-Big 12 selection.